Pet Help Resources

 Certification Council for Professional Dog Trainers (CCPDT)

 A tethering ordinance has been passed in the cities of Burlington (see details here: http://www.ci.burlington.nc.us/index.aspx?NID=1608) and Graham.
-Friends of Mebane's Animals' (FoMA) new program, “Freedom Fences,” provide assistance to needy owners of tethered dogs in Alamance County.
+Animal Resource Friends' program, “Freedom Fences,” provides assistance to needy owners of tethered dogs in Alamance County.
 Visit their website for more information or if you would like to help by volunteering or donating.

 Build your own fence